 induced by $\phi_k$.
 Since $\kappa_{kj}$ is an embedding, the condition that $\a_j^{\w}({\bf a})=0$ where ${\bf a}=(a_1,\ldots,a_n)$ and $a_j\in H^0(L_j)$, can be rewritten as

 where the expression

 is a section of $M_k(L_\bullet)=L_1^{m_{k1}}\ldots L_n^{m_{kn}}$.

-For every generic point $x\in C$, where all $\phi_k$ are isomorphisms, there exist a collection of trivializations of $L_j$'s at $x$ and a trivialization of $\om_x$ such that each map $\phi_k$ becomes equal to the identity under these trivializations.
+We know that all $\phi_k$ are isomorphisms at the generic point $x\in C$ of any irreducible component of $C$.
+Hence, there exist a collection of trivializations of $L_j$'s at $x$ and a trivialization of $\om_x$ such that each map $\phi_k$ becomes equal to the identity under these trivializations.
 This follows easily from Proposition \ref{W-triv-cor}, since the restriction of our weak $\w$-structure to $x$ becomes a $\w$-structure with respect to the unit object.
-Using these trivializations we can view ${\bf a}(x)=(a_1(x),\ldots,a_n(x)$ as a point in $\C^n$.
+Using these trivializations we can view ${\bf a}(x)=(a_1(x),\ldots,a_n(x))$ as a point in $\C^n$.
 Now the left-hand side of \eqref{der-eq} evaluated at $x$ becomes the $j$th partial derivative of $\w$ at ${\bf a}(x)$ (see \eqref{monom-index-eq}).
 Thus, $\del_j\w({\bf a}(x))=0$ for all $k=1,\ldots,n$.
 This implies that ${\bf a}(x)=0$, since $\w$ has an isolated singularity at $0$.
 Therefore, ${\bf a}=0$ on a dense subset of $C$ and since $L_i$ have no torsion, this implies that ${\bf a}=0$.
 So $Z(\a,\b)$ is contained in $S$. \ed